boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 There is a **common folder** which contains generic methods useful for all toolkits, like the logger handler or launch and release AEDT services.

-properties.json
+Properties.json
 ~~~~~~~~~~~~~~~

 This file contains the data shared between methods in the backend.
-This toolkit is creating a box or an sphere in Hfss in random positions, and the dimensions are multiplied by a value.
+This toolkit is creating a box or an sphere in HFSS in random positions, and the dimensions are multiplied by a value.
 Then the only toolkit inputs are the geometry type and the multiplier.

-service.py
+Service.py
 ~~~~~~~~~~

 This file contains all the logic needed.
 For this example is a simple python file, but it can be a more complex structure with classes if it is needed.